generic-web-components/sdl-srch-grid/README.md

 # \<sdl-srch-grid\>

-High End Generic Search Grid custom element.
+Generic Search Grid Element.

-Based on the high end vaadin grid component and sdl-srch-bar component.
-You can specify the "url" to handle loading & filtering the grid data.
+If you specify "ajaxUrl" it will handle the ajax for you and only throw it's change event when the ajax has returned - the payload is found in e.detail.payload.

+If you do NOT specify "ajaxUrl" then it will throw the "change" event after each key stroke and return to you the form data in e.detail.formData.

-##  after downloading with npm -- Run the es6 version of the Demo (Assuming you installed at SERVER_ROOT using npm)
+##  Run the es6 version of the Demo (Assuming you installed at SERVER_ROOT using npm)
 ```
-{SERVER_ROOT}/node_modules/@sdl-web/sdl-srch-grid/build-demo/es6-bundled/demo/index.html
+{SERVER_ROOT}/node_modules/@sdl-web/sdl-srch-bar/build-demo/es6-bundled/demo/index.html
 ```

-##  Include sdl-srch-grid-loader.js to use as stand-alone bundled component
+##  Include sdl-srch-bar-loader.js to use as stand-alone bundled component
 or
-##  Include sdl-srch-grid.js directly if including in a polymer project.
+##  Include sdl-srch-bar.js directly if including in a polymer project.
 ```
 <!doctype html>
 <html lang="en">